kimberllyflorez/Kimberlly-Florez/README.md

 <p><img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="70" /></p>

 <p>
-    Environmental engineer by profession, (yes, you read right, Environmental engineer) but one year ago i knew the world of software developent and mobile application development.
+    Environmental engineer by profession, (yes, you read right, Environmental engineer) but one year ago i knew the world of software developent and
+    mobile application development.
 It was love at first time.
 So then, i decided to become a Mobile developer.
     In my perspective i see programming as a way to help other people through the creation of solutions for the people&rsquo;s everyday needs.
 </p>
 <p>
-    I currently working with flutter cross-platform framework using Provider, Bloc for state managment, Firebase, Shared Preferences, clean code and git.
+    I currently working with Flutter cross-platform framework using Provider, Bloc for state managment, Firebase, Shared Preferences, clean code and git.
     Without a doubt the change has been challenging but nothing is easy and easy is not good.
 </p>